 Author's main message

-Various theories in social epidemiology and health economics suggest that recessions, which are mainly classified as periods of increased unemployment and income loss, are complex events that affect health, mental health, and behavioral patterns through a range of potentially opposing mechanisms , .
+One of the most well-known illustrations of the association between economic conditions and population health is the Preston curve, which evaluates that people in wealthier countries, on average, live longer than people in poorer countries due to fair income distribution that results in an increase in life expectancy, and a decrease in mortality rates .
+Various theories in social epidemiology and health economics suggest that recessions, which are mainly classified as periods of increased unemployment, income loss, and economic downturns are complex events that affect health, mental health, and behavioral patterns through a range of potentially opposing mechanisms , .
 The social epidemiology literature on this topic consists of country- and individual-level research.
 Country-level studies mainly examine how unemployment affects pathology (i.e. mortality and certain health conditions) .
 The individual-level research primarily examines how individuals’ increased unemployment and income losses during a recession affect self-reported health, mental health, and health-related behaviors such as alcohol consumption .
 Focusing on individual-level research, recessions can have adverse health-related consequences; by contrast, country-level studies rely upon a host of theoretical frameworks and a great deal of empirical evidence that suggests the opposite to be true .
 As such, the overall impact from recessions is hard to predict and may well differ between countries and subgroups within populations .
 Many country-level studies show a link between increased unemployment and reduced mortality, whereas many individual-level studies find a connection between increased unemployment and mental health deteriorations , .

 Discussion of pros and cons